Contents

 The main difference between a sales order and an invoice is that a vendor creates a sales order to confirm that they can provide the requested goods or services.
 In contrast, an invoice requests payment for goods or services already provided to the buyer.

-How important is it for you to be able to create sales orders?
+How important is it for you to be able to create sales orders in QuickBooks Online?

 Short answer—very!
 Sales orders play a vital role in business operations.
 They serve as a record of a customer’s request to purchase goods or services.
 Without a proper sales order management system, it can be challenging to keep track of pending orders.
-This can lead to confusion, missed opportunities, and potential loss of revenue.
+Without this record in your system, you may not remember to hold inventory for the ordered units, lose track of agreed-upon dates of shipping/delivery, or even lose track of the order altogether.
+This can be very detrimental to business and lead to confusion, missed opportunities, and potential loss of revenue.
 Therefore, finding a workaround for sales orders in QuickBooks Online is essential for efficient business operations.

-Not being able to create a sales order can be a significant challenge for your business.
-It has caused a lot of discontent among QuickBooks Online users:
+Not being able to create QuickBooks Online sales orders can be a significant challenge for your business.
+A testament to the importance of sales orders in Quickbooks Online is the discontent among QuickBooks Online users:

-But don’t worry, there are workarounds.
+But don’t worry, there are workarounds to the missing QuickBooks Online sales orders.
 We are here to guide you through these fixes.
 Ready to discover them?
 Let’s go!

 How to create a sales order in QuickBooks Online: Workarounds

-1. Using QuickBooks Estimates to mimic sales orders
+1. Using QuickBooks Estimates to mimic QuickBooks Online sales orders

 One of the simplest workarounds for managing sales orders in QuickBooks Online is to use QuickBooks Estimates.
 This method is straightforward and doesn’t require any additional software or integrations.

-Here are the steps to create an estimate:
+Here are the steps to create a QuickBooks estimate:

 - Log into your QuickBooks Online platform.
 You will see this dashboard: